Sandyville, Ohio

-Sandyville is an unincorporated community in northern Sandy Township, Tuscarawas County, Ohio, United States.
+Sandyville is an unincorporated community and census-designated place in northern Sandy Township, Tuscarawas County, Ohio, United States.
 It has a post office with the ZIP code 44671.
 It lies along State Route 800 between Canton and New Philadelphia.

-Among the notable residents of Sandyville was Graydon Evans, a World War II test pilot who was killed in the crash of an experimental airplane in 1943.
-Another notable resident of Sandyville was Joseph R. Antenora who was the Executive Director and later the first Commissioner of The Professional Bowlers Association (PBA) and the Professional Bowler's Tour.
+The population was 350 at the 2020 census.

 History

 Sandyville was laid out and platted in 1815.
 The community takes its name from nearby Sandy Creek.
 A post office called Sandyville has been in operation since 1816.
 The village was originally located a half-mile south next to Sandy Creek, but decided to move to its present site in the 1930s after the Muskingum Watershed Conservancy District announced plans to build a series of dams in the region that would have put the town inside a flood plain.
 About 30 homes, the town hall, post office and several businesses were physically moved uphill to the new site between 1937 and 1938.